hsimonfroy/desipipe/doc/user/getting_started.rst

   desipipe resume -q my_queue   # pass --spawn to spawn a manager process that will distribute the tasks among workers

 This is the opposite of ``pause``.
-When resuming a queue, tasks can get processed again (if a manager process is running).
+When resuming a queue, PENDING tasks can get processed again (if a manager process is running).

 Print tasks in queue
 ~~~~~~~~~~~~~~~~~~~~